Agamal17/CSCI-5451-Ray-Tracer/README.md

-# CSCI-5451-Ray-Tracer
+# CSCI-5451 Ray Tracer (MPI with BVH)

-# MPI implementation of Ray Tracer
+This repository contains the MPI ray tracer implementation with Acceleration Data Structure BVH.

-Compilation command:
+TBD